Continuous Diagnostics

 and Mitigation Program

 Protecting government systems and networks continues to be a top priority for the federal government.
-The Department of Homeland Security’s Continuous Diagnostics and Mitigation (CDM) program was established in 2013 to enhance federal, state, local, regional and tribal governments’ ability to identify and mitigate the impact of emerging cyber threats.
-Recent changes to the procurement process have made it easier to incorporate new technologies and streamline the acquisition of tools.
+The Department of Homeland Security’s Continuous Diagnostics and Mitigation (CDM) program’s current mission was revised in 2018 and expanded more recently to enhance federal, state, local, regional and tribal governments’ ability to identify and mitigate the impact of emerging cyber threats.
+Recent changes to the procurement process have made it easier to incorporate new cyber technologies and streamline the acquisition of IT software, services, and tools.

-immixGroup offers SIN 541519CDM on its GSA MAS contracts and provides a wide variety of best-of-breed cybersecurity products and solutions.
-The immixGroup team’s extensive knowledge of COTS cybersecurity technologies and the government procurement process facilitate rapid delivery of the best security solutions to our government customers.
+immixGroup offers CDM-approved products on its GSA MAS contracts and its NASA SEWP contracts, representing a wide variety of best-in-class cybersecurity products and solutions.
+The immixGroup team’s extensive knowledge of COTS cybersecurity technologies and the government procurement process facilitates rapid delivery of the best security solutions to our government customers.

 For more information, contact us: CDM@immixgroup.com